locvx1234/Linux-Tutorial/volume_manager.md

   Physical volume "/dev/sdb1" successfully created
 ```

-Check the new physical volume just created
+Check the new physical volume just created by ``pvdisplay`` command
 ```
 # pvdisplay
    "/dev/sdb1" is a new physical volume of "232.88 GiB"